deliveryhero/serverless-aws-documentation/README.md

 npm install serverless-aws-documentation --save-dev
 ```

-Next, add the `serverless-aws-documenation` plugin in to serverless.yml file:
+Next, add the `serverless-aws-documentation` plugin in to serverless.yml file:
 If you don't already have a plugins section, create one that looks like this:

 ```YAML